-- 1. To receive and adopt the directors' statement and the audited financial statements for the financial year ended 31 July 2022 together with the auditor's report thereon. - 2.
-To approve the payment of directors' fees of up to S\$146,000 for the financial year ending Resolution 2 31 July 2023, to be paid guarterly in arrears [2022: S\$200,000]. - 3.
-To re-elect Mr Yee Chia Hsing who is retiring pursuant to Article 105 of the Company's Resolution 3 Constitution.
+1. To receive and adopt the directors' statement and the audited financial statements for the financial year ended 31 July 2023, together with the auditor's report thereon.
+Resolution 1 2.
+To approve the payment of additional Directors' Fees of \$\$4,000 for the financial year ended 31 July 2023 (previous approved amount \$\$146,000).
+Resolution 2 3.
+To approve the payment of Directors' Fees of S\$156,000 for the financial year ending 31 July 2024, payable quarterly in arrears.
+Resolution 3 4.
+To re-elect Mr Ang Kong Meng who is retiring pursuant to Regulation 105 of the Company's Constitution.
+Resolution 4 (See Explanatory Note 1) 5.
+To re-elect Mr Hor Siew Fu who is retiring pursuant to Regulation 105 of the Company's Constitution.
+Resolution 5 (See Explanatory Note 2) 6.
+To re-elect Ms Yap Ming Choo who is retiring pursuant to Regulation 105 of the Company's Constitution.
+Resolution 6 (See Explanatory Note 3) 7.
+To re-elect Mr Yuen Pei Lur, Perry who is retiring pursuant to Regulation 105 of the Company's Constitution.
+Resolution 7 (See Explanatory Note 4) 8.
+To re-appoint Messrs Mazars LLP as the Auditors of the Company and to authorise the directors to fix their remuneration.
+Resolution 8

-4. To record the retirement of Mr Teo Choon Kow @ William Teo, who is retiring under Article 101 of the Company's Constitution and who has decided not to seek for re-election and will retire at the conclusion of the AGM.

-- 5. To re-appoint Mazars LLP as the Auditors of the Company and to authorise the directors Resolution 4 to fix their remuneration. - 6.
-To transact any other business which may be properly transacted at an annual general meeting.